-- Caltrans or its contractor will incorporate the preferred habitat substrate vegetation for California freshwater shrimp into the onsite Habitat Mitigation and Monitoring Plan (HMMP) to recreate beneficial habitat for this species and compensate for temporary habitat impacts.
+Caltrans or its contractor will incorporate the preferred habitat substrate vegetation for California freshwater shrimp into the onsite Habitat Mitigation and Monitoring Plan (HMMP) to recreate beneficial habitat for this species and compensate for temporary habitat impacts.
 The HMMP will be developed during the design phase in coordination with the regulatory agencies and in accordance with Caltrans standard specifications.
-The specifications include requirements for native and non-invasive and non-noxious plants, quality assurance, installation methods, and documentation. - A draft Memorandum of Agreement (MOA) stipulating mitigation measures is currently being prepared and will be circulated with the State Historic Preservation Officer (SHPO) and the Caltrans Cultural Studies Office.
-The mitigation measures for the three archaeological sites will be implemented through methods specified in an Archaeological Treatment Plan (ATP), appended to the MOA.
-The ATP includes provisions for avoidance and mitigation to the historic resources in the project area, such as data recovery, archaeological monitoring, the establishment of environmentally sensitive areas (ESAs), and continued consultation with Native American tribes.
+The specifications include requirements for native and non-invasive and non-noxious plants, quality assurance, installation methods, and documentation.

+Caltrans and the State Historic Preservation Officer executed the Memorandum of Agreement (MOA) on March 11, 2021 (Appendix I).
+In accordance with the executed MOA, Caltrans will implement Stipulation II, Treatment of the Historic Properties during construction.
+Caltrans will implement the 2020 Archeological Treatment Plan (ATP) (Attachment C of the MOA).
+The ATP provisions for avoidance and mitigation to the archaeological resources in the project area include data recovery, archaeological monitoring of archaeological resources outside the area of direct impact, establishment of environmentally sensitive areas, and continued consultation with Native American tribes.
+In addition, Caltrans will collaborate with other MOA parties to finalize the technical reports that document the results of implementing and completing the ATP.